“Da Bull” was going to compete in the Olympia 212 Showdown in Orlando.Read article

 3. Ladder drill

-Pro baseball players perform specific stretches and dynamic drills to target areas like the hips, ankles, and shoulders.
+Pro baseball training sessions consists of performing specific stretches and dynamic drills to target areas like the hips, ankles, and shoulders.
 Tight hips prevent acceleration; sore ankles can lead to knee pain; poor shoulder mobility can screw with batting and throwing.

 Then again, baseball players don’t want to be as flexible as Cirque du Soleil performers, either.
 “If a player has extremely good external and internal range of motion, they can develop ‘laxity,’ meaning the joint becomes too loose,” Wolfe says.
 “Sometimes a little stiffness actually allows them to throw harder.
 But it depends on the athlete.
 So we’ll start with corrective soft tissue work, and then move into isolated stretching.
 Then they’ll perform a series of correctives at the beginning of their program and sprinkle it into their training.”

 Exercises for mobility:

 2. Ball-to-wall stabilization

 For baseball, the first 30 feet is going to make all the difference, especially when it comes to stealing bases.